CLR-MO/standard-coding/README.md

 ```
 -	syntax is intepretted with indents like coffeescript
 	-	indented sequential lines are intended to represent the structure (like with coffeescript)
+		-	`v2` is intepretted as an object by it's keys being in object property form.  `v3` is interpretted as an array because its keys are in array form
 -	the parameters are specified with `< NAME > < COMMENT >`.
 The use of the name, in addition to the position, is b/c the parameters can be both positional and named parameters (php 8 allows specifying positional parameters by name instead of position)
 -	`...` used to indicate a repeating pattern of parameters